Nuitka/Nuitka-website/doc/posts/nuitka-release-0611.rst

 -  Pipenv: Workaround parsing issue with our ``setup.py`` to allow installation from Github.
 Fixed in 0.6.10.1 already.

--  Merging of branches in optimization could give indetermistic results leading to more iterations than necessary.
+-  Merging of branches in optimization could give indeterministic results leading to more iterations than necessary.
 Fixed in 0.6.10.1 already.

 -  Windows: Avoid profile powershell when attempting to resolve symlinks.
 Fixed in 0.6.10.1 already.